jakecupani/jakecupani.github.io/src/data/blog-posts/weeklyml-060923.md

 ---
 title: 📰 Weekly Top 3 Machine Learning Articles/News! 🤖 (06/09/2023)
 publishDate: Friday, June 9th, 2023
-description: Weekly news and articles I found interesting in the Machine Learning world.
+# description: Weekly news and articles I found interesting in the Machine Learning world.
-tags: ['Top 3 Weekly','Machine Learning','Data Analytics','AI']
+tags: ['Top 3 Weekly 📰','Machine Learning 🤖','Data Analytics 📈']
 ---

 Hey #LinkedIn!
 As someone who has a huge passion for #DataAnalytics, #MachineLearning, and #AI, I thought it would be fun to start sharing my weekly top three favorite pieces of news and articles in these fields I found from around the internet.
 Here goes! 🙌